yojoots/libbitcoin-system-wiki/Stock-to-Flow-Fallacy.md

 Stock-to-flow does not imply anything about future flow.
 It can be used to analyze historical relations, and to calculate future stock based on *assumed* future flow, but it cannot be used to *predict* future flow.
 Any statement that one [speculation](Glossary#speculate) will be more profitable than another based on historical stock-to-flow ratios is an error.

-To the extent that future supply and demand is [predictable](Inflation-Fallacy) it is priced in to every [trade](Glossary#exchange), nullifying any supposed advantage of one more predictable money over another.
+To the extent that future supply and demand is [predictable](Inflation-Fallacy) it is priced in to every [exchange](Glossary#exchange), nullifying any supposed advantage of one more predictable money over another.